davelindo/galleryofbabel/README.md

 ## Configuration

-To submit findings to the backend, create a configuration file at `~/.config/gallery-of-babel/config.json`:
+If you want to configure manually (instead of using the setup wizard), create a configuration file at `~/.config/gallery-of-babel/config.json`:

 ```json
 {